Rodrigaumm/devpad-backend/README.md

     **isPrivate** = true

-    Returns all the user's notes with its info.
-The utilized user is selected by the token in the Authorization header
+    **Returns all the user's notes with its info.
+The utilized user is selected by the token in the Authorization header**

+---

 -   _"/noteId"_ - **GET**

     **isPrivate** = true

-    Returns a note's info by its id.
-The note has to be property of the user that generated the token in Authorization header
+    **Returns a note's info by its id.
+The note has to be property of the user that generated the token in Authorization header**

+---

 -   _"/"_ - **POST**